 • Concepts in Statistics.
 Provided by: Open Learning Initiative.
-Located at: oli.cmu.edu.
+Located at: http://oli.cmu.edu.
 License: CC BY: Attribution

-This page titled 1.6: Types of Statistical Studies (4 of 4) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 1.6: Types of Statistical Studies (3 of 4) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-1.7: Introduction to Sampling
+1.7: Introduction- Sampling